Udea and Her Seven Brothers: Finland

 In regards to similar Finnish tales, Finnish scholarship groups them in the Finnish Catalogue as type AT 533, "Syöjätär ja yhdeksän veljen sisar", "The Witch (or Ogress) and the Sister of Nine Brothers" or "The False Sister" (in Juha Pentikäinen's work): the heroine is on the way to her brothers' house, but meets a creature who assumes her form and passes herself off as the heroine to the brothers.
 (Note: However, type 533 in the international index is named The Speaking Horsehead: the heroine is still replaced by a false bride, but she is helped by the head of her loyal horse.)

-In a Finnish variant translated by Parker Fillmore as The Little Sister: The Story of Suyettar and the Nine Brothers, a couple's nine sons want their mother to give them a little sister, but, if she gives them a little brother, they will leave home for good.
+In a Finnish tale titled Сестрица и девять братьев ("Little Sister and Nine Brothers"), and translated by Parker Fillmore as The Little Sister: The Story of Suyettar and the Nine Brothers, a couple's nine sons want their mother to give them a little sister, but, if she gives them a little brother, they will leave home for good.
 They combine a signal for the birth: a spindle for a girl, an ax for a boy.
 Their mother gives birth to a sister, but a wicked witch named Suyettar (Syöjätär) puts up an ax to trick the youths into leaving home.
 Years later, the little sister, named Kerttu, learns of the incident and decides to visit her brothers.
 Her mother gives her a magic cake to show her the way and a talking dog named Musti as companion.
 Kerttu travels to the forest and meets Suyettar, an ugly old hag.
 She scolds the girl for disliking the hag's ugly looks and Kerttu decides to let her join them.
 When the women pass by a fountain or a lake, the witch tries to convince the girl to take a bath, but the little dog warns her against it.
 Suyettar breaks the dog's legs every time, until she kills it, to cease its interference.
 At last, Kerttu takes a bath in a pond, and Suyettar sprinkles water in her eyes and changes appearances with the girl: Kerttu looks like an old woman and Suyettar looks like the girl.
 They reach the brothers' cottage and they welcome the false sister as their own.
 Meanwhile, Kerttu is made to graze the horses during the day, and is taken her tongue by the witch at night to appear as a mute woman.
 However, the brothers begin to notice that the old woman sings a sad song with a girl's voice, and think something is amiss.
 They discover the truth, restore their sister's true looks and burn Suyettar in a sauna.